-Spanish players have made up some of the best in the Premier League history.
+Spanish players have made up some of the best in Premier League history.

-They’ve not been quite as dominant as French imports but, especially this century, the Spaniards have really left an incredible mark on the Premier League.
+They’ve not been quite as dominant as French imports but, especially this century, the Spaniards have really left an incredible mark on England’s top flight.
+Just this season alone we’re blessed with the likes of Rodri, Marcos Alonso and Thiago, all of whom will surely be knocking of the door of the top 10 soon – if not already making their case.

 But who has been the best?
-And who misses out in our top 10?
+And who does miss out on our top 10?

 10. Santi Cazorla